Ghub2709/socails/README.md

 ## Deployment

-The site is deployed using GitHub Pages.
-The `public` directory contains all the static files needed for the website.
+The site is deployed using GitHub Pages and served directly from the root directory.

 ## Technologies Used